BlackSwanBay/NvidiaProfileInspectorRevamped/README.md

 For more information how to use this tool, you can find some very good wikis here:
 * https://wiki.step-project.com/Guide:NVIDIA_Inspector
 * https://www.pcgamingwiki.com/wiki/Nvidia_Profile_Inspector

-## Disclaimer

-Make sure you use NVIDIA driver 572.83+ for full access to every NVPI setting with no errors.
-Any version lower may not work properly

 ## Screenshots